Zhangeldy-Kalkenov/intelsoft-common/src/Intelsoft.Common.UseCases/README.md

 ---

-## 🧪 Testing Use Cases
+## 🧪 Testing

-Use Cases are fully testable without controllers or infrastructure.
+Use cases can be tested in isolation — no controller or infrastructure needed:

 ```csharp
 [Fact]